MateuszBelka/Text_Adventure_Game/docs/assignment3.md

 Maximum number of words for this section: 2000

 ## Class diagram
-Author(s): Ece Doganer, Valeriya Komarnitskaya
+Author(s): Valeriya Komarnitskaya, Ece Doganer, Mateusz Belka

 note 1: Our tool does not create the compartments (attributes, operations, responsibility) of a class, if there is no content in them. note 2: All the setters and getters of an attribute are self-explanatory and will not be explained in this class diagram.
 They will be simply mentioned by name, for completeness.